 However, raw egg yolks are also known as a medium for Salmonella.
 Although Japanese egg farmers provide eggs that have been very well washed, as they expect Japanese people may consume them raw, the number of people getting salmonella poisoning in Japan has increased since the 90s.
 So be careful, everyone!
 I wonder if this is just in line with the increased popularity of tamago-kake-gohan or something else?

 Salmonella is found in chicken intestines and it sometimes attaches itself to egg shells via chicken poop (there’s only one hole in a chicken, and it all comes out that one hole).
 Most Japanese eggs get sterilized at GP Center, which is a factory for grading eggs and packing them, but you shouldn’t eat an egg raw if it has a crack in its shell.
 Moreover, even if there is no crack in the egg shell, you shouldn’t eat a raw egg that has been left for a long time after cracking it open.
 If you want to eat raw eggs, please make sure to get fresh ones!

 Following the tamago-kake-gohan boom, various products for tamago-kake-gohan were made.
 For example, there is a tamago-kake-gohan stirring rod which acts like a whisk to mix raw egg to a smoother consistency and also a tamago-kake-gohan T-shirt to express your love of tamago-kake-gohan.

 Although it is such a simple recipe, there is a tamago-kake-gohan recipe book which boasts one recipe for each day of the year.
-The book has also become an app.
+The book has also become an app (which is only available on the Japanese iTunes store).
 Following the release of the book, they also made a catchy 365 day tamago-kake-gohan song that you can listen to on the app or you can buy the CD from here , if you like (there are some sound samples here, as well).

 End Of A Boom?